Stuff happens, but now, you are ready to rock your Christmas budget.

 Also, don’t forget to include the extra food and groceries for any fun gatherings planned.
 Have you ever considered experiences for Christmas gifts?

 To make it easier, you can grab our free printables to help you create it!

 Hint: Keep your list somewhere where you can easily access it.

-3. Prioritize your Spending
+3. Prioritize your Christmas Spending

-This may seem like pick your favorite.
+This may seem like picking your favorite.

 It is okay to prioritize gifts for your kids, husband, and immediate family first.

 Hint: This is key to staying within your Christmas budget.
 Maybe even under!

 4. Use Cash

 Planning most of your shopping online, then grab a Prepaid Gift Card or even a CashApp card.
 You can pick up gift cards at your favorite stores.
 Also, if you want to shop anywhere then grab a Visa or Mastercard Prepaid Card.
 There is a small activation fee; however, it will be way less than overspending.
 Guaranteed.